Nell15/nell15.github.io/README.md

-# Portfolio
+# Portfolio (CAM)

 [![Langage](https://badgen.net/static/Langage/Svelte/ff3e00)](https://svelte.dev/)
 ![License](https://badgen.net/static/License/MIT/)

-I built this website to display my projects and learn web development.
+I built this website for a school assignment !

-Here's the link to my portfolio : [nelltruong.dev](https://nelltruong.dev/)

-Huge thanks to [@ewen-lbh](https://github.com/ewen-lbh) for his help ! :)
+If you are looking for my actual portfolio, please have a look at [nelltruong.dev](https://nelltruong.dev/)

+Thanks,

+Nell